Updated on 8/15/2022

 A pathological liar exhibits the chronic behavior of habitual or compulsive lying.
 While it’s common to tell an occasional white lie, pathological liars tell more than a random fib — oftentimes lying has become part of that person’s everyday life, and telling a lie feels more natural than telling the truth.

-While there are a number of reasons people lie — to spare someone’s feelings or avoid difficult situations — pathological lying is usually a symptom of a greater problem.
-While there is inconclusive research on whether psychological lying is a neurological disorder, it has been concluded that it can either be a stand-alone problem or a symptom of other disorders such as obsessive-compulsive disorder or of some personality disorders.
+While there are a number of reasons people tell lies — to spare someone’s feelings or avoid difficult situations — pathological lying is usually a symptom of a greater problem.
+While there is inconclusive research on whether psychological lying behavior is a neurological disorder, it has been concluded that it can either be a stand-alone problem or a symptom of other disorders such as obsessive-compulsive disorder or of some personality disorders.

 Pathological Lies Versus White Lies

-Pathological liars, on the other hand often lack empathy — they are often colder and more calculating.
 Neuroscientists carried out a study on the brains of pathological liars and found that they have difficulty holding down long-term jobs.
 The short-term gains from their constant lies catch up with them and they live wandering lives, constantly switching workplaces and relationships.

 Why Do Pathological Liars Lie?